viktoria-hurtisova/WFA_Convertor/README.md

 #### Output

 The resulting automaton will be saved in the same directory as the input image, with the same name but with the suffix `.wfa`.
-If there already is a WFA file with the same name, the program will ask you, if you want to overwrite the existing file.
+If there is a WFA file with the same name, the program will ask you, if you want to overwrite the existing file.
 If not, the program will ask you to enter a new name of the file.
-Please, just write the name without the directory path or suffix.
+Please, write the name without the directory path or suffix.

 ### Decoding image